A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

 The coefficients $\vec \alpha^j$ define a unique RBF interpolant which can then be used to approximate eq.~(\ref{eq:POD-time-deriv}) and generate a non-intrusive model for the evolution of the reduced solution as

 with an appropriate initial condition $\tilde{\bz}(\cdot,0) = \tilde{\bz}^0$.
-We conclude by pointing out that, RBF tools are easy to implement in any dimensions, but their computational need might be prohibitive if a large number of centers is involved.
-Thus we now present three algorithms devoted to selecting an optimal (minimal) number of nodes and their location.
+We conclude by pointing out that the RBF methodology is easy to implement in any dimension, but the computational need may scale up with the number of interpolation centers.
+Thus, we also present three algorithms dedicated to selecting an optimal (minimal) number of centers and their locations.